AndrewMurphy1992/Ambiguous-AI-Assisted-Pre-Codec/README.md

  1) Assign letters to the number of a 'modified_character,' but not the other way around.
 Maintaining integrity of the numbers is obviously important.

  2) If a number collapses into a high letter, replace the letter with the number.
 This maintains the numbers positions in the document.

- 3) Alternatively, we may be able to use a prime number expression to store value of the numbers in order.
+ 3) Numbers have to take precedence to other data types, until a specific API has been trained.
+And under no circumstances should you pair a number with      another number.
+Unless:

+ 5) We can create a space efficient number key which uses categorization clues to help the AI.
+For example: The order the numbers appear in is a prime        number beginning in an odd number, or with an odd number in the middle, or combination of even and odd, etc.
+    Is the least common multiple of x and y but not z and y.
+    Is concatenation of the operands that result in a certain super-prime number, etc. Ai can make very efficient use of general clues, which you'll see      if you test the pre-codec out.
+ `

 # Ambiguous-AI-Assisted-Text-Codec